 To drink and dine beachside, Bathers Beach House is three steps from the sand.
 Deck chairs and lounges can be reserved online, with food and drinks delivered by waiters.

 In Perth city, Ritz-Carlton’s award-winning Songbird has a cocktail menu inspired by Australian birds such as the Laughing Kookaburra (made with native wattleseed-infused whiskey, Lagavulin 16, Flor de Caña Spresso, Pedro Ximénez sherry and cacao) or the non-alcoholic Red-browed Finch with native lemon myrtle and strawberry gum.
 Boasting views of Elizabeth Quay, this is a lovely spot to enjoy grazing plates of regional produce or a glass of Veuve Clicquot.

-For a big Aussie pub with old-school ambience, go to The Royal, built in 1882 on the corner of William and Wellington Streets.
+For a big Aussie pub with old-school ambiance, go to The Royal, built in 1882 at William and Wellington streets.
 In the downstairs dining room, Fleur, you can try local seafood and kangaroo or indulge in a caviar bump (Polanco Siberian Grand Cru).

 Best for people-watching is Scarborough, flanked by high-rise buildings, lively bars, eateries and weekly sunset markets with live music.
 A grassed area on the foreshore has free Wi-Fi, free barbecue facilities and picnic tables, overlooking a safe, patrolled swimming section.

 The most central is City Beach, easily reached by public transport or taxi, which has a nice boardwalk, protected swimming area, and the waterfront Hamptons bar and grill.